Minimalist approach to the classification of symmetry protected topological phases

 This paper is best regarded as a proof of concept aimed at fleshing out the basic structure of the minimalist approach to SPT phases, and we will restrict to the case of unitary symmetries for simplicity (see Sec.\,\ref{subsec:particle_content_dimensionality_symmetry_action}) -- the generalization to antiunitary symmetries will be covered in Ref.\,\cite{Xiong_Alexandradinata}.
 We will derive some simple physical consequences of the Hypothesis and compare them to the literature.
 We will also apply the Hypothesis to crystalline SPT phases and address the open question of what the complete classification of 3-dimensional bosonic SPT phases with space group symmetries might be.
 Other applications, including a proof that the recently discovered ``hourglass fermions" \cite{Nonsymm_Shiozaki, Hourglass, Cohomological, Ma_discoverhourglass} -- a topological insulator featuring an hourglass-shaped surface band structure -- are robust to interactions \cite{Xiong_Alexandradinata}, will be the subject of future works.

 This paper is organized as follows.
 First, we will summarize the main physical results of the paper in Sec.\,\ref{sec:main_results}.
-Next, in Sec.\,\ref{sec:generalities}, we will establish conventions, clarify our definition of SPT phases, and comment on two elementary properties of SPT phases, additivity and functoriality, that will play a role in the Hypothesis.
-In Sec.\,\ref{sec:generalized_cohomology_hypothesis}, we introduce necessary mathematical concepts and formulate the Generalized Cohomology Hypothesis.
-In Sec.\,\ref{sec:justification_hypothesis}, we justify the Hypothesis from several different perspectives.
+Next, in Sec.\,\ref{sec:generalities}, we will establish conventions, clarify our definition of SPT phases, and comment on two elementary properties of SPT phases -- additivity and functoriality -- that will play a role in the Hypothesis.
+Then, in Sec.\,\ref{sec:generalized_cohomology_hypothesis}, we will introduce necessary mathematical concepts and formulate the Generalized Cohomology Hypothesis.
+In the succeeding Sec.\,\ref{sec:justification_hypothesis}, we will justify the Hypothesis from several different perspectives.
 In particular, we will present the physical interpretations of $\Omega$-spectrum (Sec.\,\ref{subsec:physical_interpretations_Omega_spectrum}), justify that SPT phases described by generalized cohomology theories are realizable by local Hamiltonians (Sec.\,\ref{subsec:realizability}), and elaborate upon the applicability of the Hypothesis to spatiotemporal symmetries (Sec.\,\ref{subsec:spatiotemporal}).
 In Sec.\,\ref{sec:consequences_hypothesis_physical_implications}, we will present some simple physical consequences of the Hypothesis and compare them with the literature.
 Finally, in Sec.\,\ref{sec:an_application}, we will apply the Hypothesis to crystalline SPT phases and make a prediction for the complete classification of 3-dimensional bosonic SPT phases with space group symmetries.
 We end the paper in Sec.\,\ref{sec:summary_outlook} with a summary and suggestions for future directions.

-A variety of topics are covered in the appendices.
-In App.\,\ref{app:existing_proposals_generalized_cohomology_theories}, we explain in more detail how existing proposals for the classification of SPT phases satisfy the Hypothesis.
-In App.\,\ref{app:field_theoretic_argument_weak_index_interpretation}, we propose a field-theoretic construction to corroborate the weak-index interpretation in Sec.\,\ref{subsec:strong_weak_topological_indices_interacting_world}.
-In App.\,\ref{app:categorical_viewpoint}, we present an equivalent but more succinct version of the Hypothesis using the terminology of category theory.
-In App.\,\ref{app:additivity_functoriality_group_cohomology_construction}, we explicitly show that the group cohomology construction \cite{Wen_Boson} is additive and functorial.
-In App.\,\ref{app:proofs}, we supply proofs to various lemmas and propositions in the paper.
-App.\,\ref{app:mathematical_background} is a review of notions in algebraic topology, category theory, and generalized cohomology theories.